justinwangdev/mhs-app/ReadMe.md

 ### 2. Insert Procedures

 * **Barcode Scanner:** Each container has a unique barcode.
-Using cellphone camera, tracking procedures couldn't be easier.
+Using a cellphone camera, tracking procedures couldn't be easier.
 * **Overwrite Detection:**

 ---
 ### 3. Login System

-* **Async Storage:** App would remember last login, so users don't need to login each time.
+* **Async Storage:** App would remember the last login, so users don't need to log in each time.
-* **Error Detection:** It could detect not only empty-input detection, but user name not exist, wrong password can be detected as well.
+* **Error Detection:** It could detect not only empty-input detection but user name not exist, wrong password can be detected as well.
 * **User Token:** Each user comes with a unique token, which makes Role-based Access Control possible.
 * **No Anonymous:** To protect important data, only approved users can access the database.